-In an emergency event such as a student illness during test administration or disruptive situations such as an announcement over the loudspeaker, a fire drill, or a loud noise outside, pause the test administration, stopping the CD if applicable.
+If there is an emergency event or disruptive situation during test administration, such as a student illness, an announcement over the loudspeaker, a fire drill, or a loud noise outside, pause the test administration, stopping the CD if applicable.
 When the situation has been resolved, resume the test from the beginning of the last test item that was being administered.
 Refer to the Track List in the Test Administrator Script to find your place on the CD.